legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 Since we didn't specify a password for the user, the default password (same as the user name) is used.

+## Remote Connect to Desktop in the Container

+Download the NoMachine client from <https://www.nomachine.com/download>, install the client, create a new connection to your public ip, port 4000, NX protocol, use a user on the host OS and the corresponding password for authentication.

 ## List of Images and Detailed Information

 - [dclong/ubuntu_b](https://hub.docker.com/r/dclong/ubuntu_b/)